Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 Step 2: Call POST /api/reddit/vote

-With session cookies in hand, the vote call is straightforward.
-The body is JSON with five required fields.
+With session cookies from POST /api/reddit/login in hand, the vote call is straightforward.
+The body is JSON with five required fields: thing_id, direction, reddit_session, loid, and csrf_token.
+All five must be present or the endpoint returns a 400 error.

 Body format note: POST /api/reddit/vote body is Content-Type: application/json.
 Pass thing_id, direction, reddit_session, loid, and csrf_token as flat, top-level JSON fields.
 Not query parameters.
 Not form-encoded.
 Flat JSON.